The impacts of fire on Red-tails

 - Minimising burning feeding and nesting habitat during the breeding season (September to February).

 - Employing an adaptive management approach to burning.
-Have more than one option on the burn program so that if seed crops are high fruiting or birds are feeding or nesting, deferring burns is any easy decision; and
+Having more than one option on the burn program so that if seed crops are high fruiting or birds are feeding or nesting, deferring burns is any easy decision; and

 - Undertaking post-burn canopy scorch monitoring to determine the level of scorch and if fire management targets have been met.